The WorkCover claim process (Vic) (explained)

-To give your claim the best chance of success, it can be a good idea to get legal advice early on – before lodging the claim.
+To give your claim the best chance of success and getting accepted, it can be a good idea to get legal advice early on – before lodging the claim.

 It’s not necessary in all WorkCover matters, however there are very few matters where some initial advice won’t help.

-If you want advice from us, you can read more about that here.
+If you want advice from us, feel free to contact us.
 Otherwise, there are plenty of lawyers to choose from out there.

 Lodge the claim form: